pfranchini/weather-satellites/README.md

-# Weather satellites scheduling and processing code for Linux
+# Weather satellites code for Linux

 Automatic scheduling and processing for polar weather satellites passages (NOAA, METEOR) in bash scripts.